 Understanding the microbiome and its role in determining productivity for New Zealand’s forestry sector is key for continued improvement of forest management practices.
 Advances in molecular analysis enables characterisation of the microbes that play critical roles for tree growth and health.
 The potential to enhance key microbes in different environmental conditions may help with cost-effective manipulation of management practices while also maintaining or improving forest productivity.

-The purpose of this workshop is to bring together stakeholders interested in learning the fundamentals of microbes, genes and hormones in forests and how they interact to regulate forest function.
+The purpose of this workshop (deferred from March 26 due to Covid-19) is to bring together stakeholders interested in learning the fundamentals of microbes, genes and hormones in forests and how they interact to regulate forest function.
 The workshop will include practical demonstrations of useful molecular techniques and activities designed to provide attendees with an appreciation of this important area of forest management, along with a pathway to begin developing strategies to more effectively integrate and use microbial processes in forest management.
-A detailed agenda will be circulated by mid-March 2020.
+An agenda will be circulated by early September 2020.

 Participation in the workshop is free and is organised by Scion as part of the interim ‘Resilient Forests’ research programme (Oct 2019 – Sep 2020) that is jointly funded by Forest Growers Levy Trust and MBIE through the Strategic Science Investment fund (SSIF) Forest Systems Platform.
-Please email Annette Brockerhoff to confirm your attendance for planning and catering purposes.
+Please email Alison Wilson to confirm your attendance and to indicate any dietary requirements..